 The Use of Strong Passwords and Regular Password Changes

 If employees have difficulties remembering passwords, they can come up with a code or mnemonic.
 For example, for their email account, they can convert the name of the email service into numbers or characters (example: 1 for A, 2 for B, etc.) and append to it an anagram of their favorite word and a string of numbers and symbols they can easily remember.
+If that seems too complicated, or your employees don’t want to bother, you can just use a free password vault, and not worry about your passwords ever again.

 This is one of the most effective ways to prevent unwanted access to accounts.
-It applies not only to online accounts, but also to internal systems for accessing data and services.
+It applies not only to online accounts but also to internal systems for accessing data and services.
 It would be extremely difficult for even the most skilled hackers to simulate the additional factor needed in an MFA or 2FA-secured login.

 Lastly, it’s vital to always update the software used in an organization.
 Updates are not only for the addition of new features.
 In most cases, what they provide are security fixes or patches.
 Software developers release them to address recently discovered security issues or vulnerabilities.